 The Media Center (Lower Level in Parks Library) has indexes to:

 Some of these are old card indexes which have not yet been converted to an online format while some newer years are available online.
 Ask at the Desk for information on their location and help in using these indexes.

 The Ames Tribune has changed names several times over the years and we have a few small gaps in what we have available in our collection.
 The following are all available on microfilm in the Media Center:

 Ames Tribune: 1919-present day

-The Ames Tribune is NOT available full-text online in any of our databases.
+The Ames Tribune is available full-text online in Access World News (covers 2000 to the present)

 Iowa State Daily is available from 1890-present in microfilm in the Media Center.
 It is also available full-text online in Access World News from June 15,1995 to the present.

 The ISU Library has a collection of historical newspapers on microfilm.There are a handful of Iowa newspapers (such as the Des Moines Register back to 1862), many Early American newspapers (such as the Virginia Gazette from 1736-1780), and some International newspapers (such as the London Times back to 1785).
 If you have a specific newspaper title, you can look it up in Quick Search to see if we own it on microfilm.
 The Media Center also has a browsable list of most of them available at their desk.